 \subsection{$\mathtt{NN\_dist}$ Cut}

 \apjsa{ Radio galaxies with low radio luminosities often have their jets confined by the ISM and rapidly disrupted \citep{fanaroff_morphology_1974,turner_energetics_2015}.
-As a result, the peak surface brightness can be close to the host galaxy.
-The nearest neighbour matching is thus a straightforward and efficient approach for identifying the optical counterpart of a radio source \citep{williams_lofar_2019}.
-On the other hand, powerful radio jets can rapidly overcome the confinement of the ISM of their host galaxies without suffering significant disruption \citep{mukherjee_relativistic_2016}.
-Thereby, they often propagate far from their host galaxies and end in the terminal shocks known as radio hotspots, where the observed radio surface brightness peaks \citep{turner_dynamics_2023}.
-Identifying the optical counterparts of such radio sources requires a larger search radius, which, in turn, inevitably increases the likelihood of contamination by unrelated sources \citep{banfield_radio_2015,gordon_quick_2023}.}
+Resultantly, the position of the peak surface brightness can be close to the host galaxy.
+The nearest neighbor cross-match is thus a straightforward and efficient approach for identifying the optical counterpart of a radio source \citep{williams_lofar_2019}.
+On the other hand, powerful radio jets can quickly overcome the confinement imposed by the ISM of their host galaxies without experiencing significant disruption \citep{mukherjee_relativistic_2016}.
+Consequently, they often propagate far from their host galaxies and terminate in strong shocks -- referred to as radio hotspots -- where the observed radio surface brightness typically peaks \citep{turner_dynamics_2023}.
+Identifying the optical counterparts of such radio sources necessitates a larger search radius, which, in turn, inevitably brings about more contaminants \citep{banfield_radio_2015,gordon_quick_2023}.}